Vaughn Library employee positive for COVID

 Ashland County health officials reported a total of 46 people in the county had tested positive for the virus as of Monday; seven of them had been hospitalized, 35 had recovered and one died.
 The health department was monitoring 93 people Monday who may have been exposed to the virus.

-The Wisconsin Department of Health and U.S. Centers for Disease Control and Prevention describe exposure as within six feet for 15 minutes or more.
-Library administrators said they are confidant patrons were not exposed to COVID-19 because it staff precautions of wearing masks, social distancing, hand-washing and continuous cleaning.
+The Wisconsin Department of Health and U.S. Centers for Disease Control and Prevention describe exposure as within 6 feet for 15 minutes or more.
+Library administrators said they are confident patrons were not exposed to COVID-19 because of staff precautions of wearing masks, social distancing, hand-washing, and continuous cleaning.

 Post a comment as